blacklightpy/vaultofknowledge/Random - Studying Aachaarya Prashanth's Lecture on Geetha.md

 - To complete something, the work has to be finite
 - If you ask someone to run to the horizon, how long will he be running?

-My commentary: Yeah, I realized that I've often been chasing the horizon, but I couldn't grasp what exactly was
+My commentary: Yeah, I realized that I've often been chasing the horizon, but I couldn't grasp what exactly was what made it seem that way.

+- That is why Shri Krishna said: "Karmanye Vaadhikaaraste Maa Phaleshu Kadachan"
+-